ethaeral/ChatGQT/_posts/2023-10-03-Code-Solving-Flow.md

         - Interger division
         - Null node in binary tree
         - Start and end of iterations
-- Walk
+- Expect
-    - Deconstruct solution and explain step by step
+    - Explain the solution
     - State time and space complexity
+    - Deconstruct the solution step by step
-- Run (Code)
+- It (Code)
     - Modularized
     - Error checked
     - Classes and structs when appropriate
     - Good variables
     - Make comments of places where it needs refractoring
-- Bud
+- ToBe
-    - Bottleneck, unnecessary work, duplicated work
+    - With no bottleneck, unnecessary work, duplicated work
-- Bloom (Optimize) **
+- Output (Optimize) **
+    - Is this the desired outcome if not:
         - Check if all info has been used
         - Check if there's more that can be optimized

-Post Dev Cycle:
+Break down After all:
 - Further testing
     - Look for weird spaces
     - Hot spots